At a Glance

 The filing comes after CCR and the same groups, issued a public records request to Bayou Bridge Pipeline LLC seeking these communications on the basis that Bayou Bridge Pipeline LLC has claimed, and has exercised, the state government's authority of eminent domain, thereby acting as an 'instrumentality of the state', to expropriate Louisianans' land in the process of developing the pipeline.

-The filing is part of a broader process to support local Louisiana organisations to ensure the operators of the pipeline are transparent in all their dealings with public officials and landowners, and as they develop public relations efforts in response to local pipeline opposition.
+The filing is part of a broader process to support local Louisiana organizations to ensure the operators of the pipeline are transparent in all their dealings with public officials and landowners, and as they develop public relations efforts in response to local pipeline opposition.